Building record MAB41503 - MILL OF HIRN

 Summary

-Four granite boulders, on the farm of Bush, which are placed about equal distances from one another in an east-west line, are considered to be a possible stone-row.
+Four granite boulders, on the farm of Bush, which are placed roughly equal distances from one another in an east-west line, and are considered to be a possible stone alignment.

 Protected Status/Designation